Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

-By the assumption the lemma of the pair $(\mu^{-},\mu^{+})$ is $A-$narrow, so the above inequality implies that the subsurface $W$ is a large subsurface.
-This excludes the possibility that $W$ and $Z$ are disjoint subsurfaces.
+By the assumption of the lemma the pair $(\mu^{-},\mu^{+})$ is $A-$narrow, so the above inequality implies that the subsurface $W$ is a large subsurface.
+This excludes the possibility that $W$ and $Z$ be disjoint subsurfaces.
 Thus we need to discuss the following three subcases: \begin{enumerate}[(2.1)] \item$W \pitchfork Z$, \item$W \subsetneq Z$ and \item$Z \subsetneq W$. \end{enumerate}

-\textbf{Case 2.1:} $W \pitchfork Z$.
+{\bf Case 2.1:} $W \pitchfork Z$.